three0-s/clip-ivp/README.md

-# clip-id
+# CLIP-ID (CLIP Image Decoder)
-Official implementation of CLIP-ID: CLIP-based Novel View Prediction on Intraoral Images using Conditional GANs
+Official implementation of CLIP-ID: CLIP-based Novel View Prediction on Intraoral Images using Conditional GANs.
+(Codes will soon be released here)